mrdotan/apicv10/instructions/Lab5/index.md

 In the previous labs, you have been working with an API that acts as a pass-through to a microservice application.

-In this lab, you will expand the product offerings for ThinkIBM.
-In addition to the Inventory API, ThinkIBM wishes to provide APIs that offer financing and shipping logistics to consumer applications.
+Think IBM wishes to provide APIs that offer financing and shipping logistics to consumer applications.
 Your goal is to utilize existing enterprise and public assets to create these API offerings.